dudinea/yaml-include-transformer/README.md

 ## Supported Include directives

-* foo!textfile: file.txt    -- include file.txt as text field
+* foo!textfile: file.txt    -- include file.txt as a text field
-* bar:base64file: file.bin  -- include file.bin as base64 text
+* bar!base64file: file.bin  -- include file.bin as base64 text

+## Configuration File

+Accepting configuration file as first argument is required for compatibility with the kustomize exec plugin protocol.
+Configuration file is accepted but not actually used.

-## Usage as kustomize shared library based plugin
+## Usage as Kustomize shared library based plugin

 [TBD]

-## Usage as kustomize KRM function based plugin
+## Usage as Kustomize KRM function based plugin

 [TBD]

 ## Configuring ArgoCD to use the plugin

+[TBD]